ZoeQU/robodiff/README.md

 [[Colab (vision)]](https://colab.research.google.com/drive/18GIHeOQ5DyjMN8iIRZL2EKZ0745NLIpg?usp=sharing)

-## 🧾 Checkout our experiment logs!
+## 🧾 Checkout experiment logs of Columbia University!
 For each experiment used to generate Table I,II and IV in their [paper](https://diffusion-policy.cs.columbia.edu/#paper), they provide:
 1. A `config.yaml` that contains all parameters needed to reproduce the experiment.
 2. Detailed training/eval `logs.json.txt` for every training step.
 3. Checkpoints for the best `epoch=*-test_mean_score=*.ckpt` and last `latest.ckpt` epoch of each run.

-Experiment logs are hosted on our website as nested directories in format:
+Experiment logs are hosted on their website as nested directories in format:
 `https://diffusion-policy.cs.columbia.edu/data/experiments/<image|low_dim>/<task>/<method>/`

 Within each experiment directory you may find: